denisyukphp/tmpfile-manager/docs/index.md

 $provider = $tmpFileManager->getProvider();
 ```

-After that manager's inner services are available to extend TmpFileManager use-cases in any part your application.
+After that services are available to extend use-cases in any part your application.